 Here is how users will see your posts on a variety of devices:

 Currently, this is only shown on the Google Maps App.
 Posts are not presently visible on Google Maps on a desktop, though this may change soon.
+Just like with mobile, you can click "Updates" to view the posts.

 Finally, just as they used to with Google+, Insights will be provided for each post.
 This will give you an idea of how many people were exposed to your post and how many of those users took a specific action.